etendosoftware/docs/docs/products/etendo-mobile/bundles/etendo-classic-subapp-extensions/etendo-classic-subapp-extensions.md

 !!! info

-    - Initialy you should add Etendo Classic Subapp bundle in Etendo Classic.
+    - Initially, you should add Etendo Classic Subapp bundle in Etendo Classic.

     - Once the sub-application module is installed in Etendo Classic, the dynamic app will be configured within it, so that it can be seen, access must be given to each [Role](/docs/products/etendo-classic/user-guide/general-setup/security/#dynamic-app).